KeatonTech/Fashion-Language/README.md

 * *ScrollX:* The user's current scroll position, in pixels from the left of the page
 * *ScrollY:* The user's current scroll position, in pixels from the top of the page
 * *MouseX:* The user's current mouse position, in pixels from the left of the page
-* *MouseY:* The user's current moust position, in pixels from the top of the page
+* *MouseY:* The user's current mouse position, in pixels from the top of the page

 ### Transitions & Animations